What to look out for

 If you’re concerned that someone you know might be at risk of financial abuse – for example, a person with dementia who you’re caring for – discuss your concerns with your local council’s adult social services department.
 For more information, read our guide Staying in control when you’re older.

 Help them to protect themselves

 A few simple precautions can provide protection from a wide range of scams.
 Make sure the person is aware of advice on spotting and avoiding scams.
-You could suggest they read our guide Scamwise, check their bank’s security advice, or take a look at the advice on the Action Fraud website.
+You could suggest they read our Scamwise guide, check their bank’s security advice or take a look at the advice on the Take Five website.